Get your copy of the NSCA CPT exam cheat sheet. It helps immensely for studying for the exam.

 There is a tough balance to reach for trainers taking on multiple clients in one session.

-For example, the clients would be getting less attention from the trainer, and thus, they should not be expected to pay as much, but the personal trainer has to work harder, and should then be compensated more.
+For example, the clients would be getting less attention from the trainer, and thus, they should not be expected to pay as much, but the personal trainer has to work harder and should then be compensated more.

-Operating expense is a major consideration, as a trainer should expect to operate and not only cover their expenses, but make money after those expenses are covered.
+Operating expense is a major consideration, as a trainer should expect to operate and not only cover their expenses but make money after those expenses are covered.

 The chosen prices need to be high enough to cover the costs of equipment, rent, utilities, transportation, licensing, marketing, payroll, and any other needed costs.

-The target market can influence your prices, as people will need to be able to actually afford the service.
+The target market can influence your prices, as people will need to be able to afford the service.
 Your prices should reflect the chosen market that you find yourself working with.

-The competition aspect can be iffy, as you should set prices independent of what others are doing, but you want to at least know your clients are getting a good value and won’t jump ship for a better deal.
+The competition aspect can be iffy, as you should set prices independent of what others are doing, but you want to know at least your clients are getting a good value and won’t jump ship for a better deal.

 A personal trainer’s unique selling point differentiates them from the competition and makes them stand out in their target market.
 Consider what yours will be as a trainer, and emphasize this when selling.

 Perceived value will differ for each person and help clients determine if the trainer is worth their money.